skosch/YinYangFit/docs/source/index.markdown

 10. YinYangFit, the tool (check back soon!)
 3. Appendix: [Exisiting letterfitting tools](#existing_tools) -->

-<h2 class="nonumber">Intended audience</h2>

-I have tried to write for a general audience whenever possible, with links for in-depth reading in the margin, but previous experience with type design, computational neuroscience and deep learning is helpful.

 <h2 class="nonumber">Abstract</h2>

 Adjusting letter distances to be visually pleasing is a challenging and